DarkLord017/DarkLord017/README.md

 Third-year B.Tech student at IIT Roorkee, focused on blockchain infrastructure, EVM internals, and protocol engineering.
 I enjoy building :)

-Currently a Ethereum Core Developer Intern at Nethermind.
+Currently an Intern at Nethermind.

 ---